horus-bilkent/horus-bilkent.github.io/index.md

 layout: default
 ---

-[Horus](http://horus-bilkent.github.io/) is a **Senior Design Project(CS 491)** which aims to be an interim technology connecting current sensor tracking infrastructure to the cloud services using a simple camera and raspberry pie.
+[Horus](http://horus-bilkent.github.io/) is a **Senior Design Project(CS 491)** which aims to be an interim technology connecting current sensor tracking infrastructure to the cloud services using a simple cameras and BeagleBone Black.

 ## About